 J. Tuomas Harviainen is tenure track Associate Professor of Information Practices at Tampere University, but as a firm lifelong learner is working on a second doctorate in design management, at Aalto ARTS.
 Harviainen holds Master’s degrees in Theology (Helsinki) and Service Innovation and Design (Laurea UAS), and a doctorate in Information Studies and Interactive Media (Tampere).
-He also has a small service design agency of his own, Jinamic, and edits the journal Simulation & Gaming.
-Harviainen has over 50 peer reviewed publications and one published monograph, and he has co-edited seven other books.
+He also has a small service design agency of his own, called Jinamic.
+Harviainen has over 50 peer reviewed publications and two published monographs, and he has co-edited seven other books.
 His research in the area of design studies focuses on design management, the service design of information systems, game development as a type of design, and design business ethics.

 Harviainen, J. T. & Kumpulainen, S. (2019).
 Service design for information searching.
 Information Research, 24(3), paper CoLIS1941.